ash47/OctogeddonHacks/README.md

  - You can find various hacked save files in the "HackedSaves" directory.
 These should be installed into the save files directory.
  - `EverythingUnlockedUltimateStart` This is a save file with the game beaten, which unlocks Hard mode and Endless Ocean.
 You'll also start out with unlimited money when you press "New Game", and you'll be able to add an infinite number of tentacles to your Octogeddon.

+# How do I edit my save files?
+ - The online save file editor is available [here](https://ash47.github.io/OctogeddonHacks/SaveEditor/)
+ - Simply load in your save file, make the changes that need to be made, and then download the modified save file
+ - Make sure to delete old save files that are in both locations, per above

 # How do I unpack data.ayg?
  - There is research done by aluigi on [ZenHAX](http://zenhax.com/viewtopic.php?t=7396) with regards to unpacking / extracting the data.ayg file.
  - As of writing this, there is a BMS script which attempts to unpack the files, it is able to list them all, HOWEVER, the unpacked files appear to be encrypted, and as such, the tool is currently useless besides seeing what files exist.